Introduction to dual-screen devices

 While there are different dual-screen devices now in the market and more coming, we believe there can be a common way of approaching the design of apps for these devices.
 We hope this will help your app reach more devices without re-designing from scratch for every device.

 In this article, we talk about common design patterns and concepts that are applicable regardless of the operating system you target or the development language you use.
-You will still need to create separate apps using applicable technologies and SDKs that you are able to deploy to Android, Windows, or both.
-For platform specific information about developing apps for dual-screen devices, see Develop for Android or Develop for Windows.
+For platform specific information about developing apps for dual-screen devices, see Kotlin and Java, React Native, Xamarin, Unity game development, Web technologies, or Windows.

 The technology is still evolving and our guidance here may change as we progress.
 Your feedback is welcome.

 Dual-screen devices can come in a range of hardware and industrial design variations.
-The recently announced Surface Neo and Surface Duo are intended to help define the category, but other devices may come with larger displays or varying hinge designs.
+The recently released Surface Duo, along with other planned devices, are intended to help define the category, but other devices may come with larger displays or varying hinge designs.
 As you design your apps, keep in mind that you should avoid designing to the specifications of any specific devices available today.

 All dual-screen devices can fold, flip, and rotate.
 Both screens can be used as displays, or one screen may act as a keyboard.
 The different form factors support a wide variety of activities and allow the user to fit the device to their situation.
 By taking advantage of the various postures with your app, you will help your users achieve more.